 - Headline copy

-Lastly, keep in mind that the more elements you test at once, the longer you’ll need to run the Google Optimize test to make sure you get the very best results.
-You should aim to test between 2 and 4 variants at a time to maintain a good balance.
+One thing to keep in mind is that the more elements you test at once, the longer you’ll need to run the Google Optimize test to make sure you get the very best results.

 One of the biggest mistakes you can make while A/B testing is changing things halfway through the test.

-Okay, so you’ve successfully run your first A/B test using Google Optimize and Google has announced a clear winner.
+Okay, so you’ve successfully run your first A/B test using Google Optimize.
 Congratulations!

 But don’t stop there.